Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Sources.md

 ![Modified Configuration Warning](images/desktop.configuration.sources.changes-warning.en.png)

-All changes to the configuration settings are [logged](../Use/en_Logs.md) by webcampak (who modified what, when), those logs are available in a dedicated section of the interface.
-All webcampak actions are logged, we strongly encourage users to consult those logs while the system is configured to learn more about all specificities of the capture process.
+All changes to the configuration settings are [logged](../Use/en_Logs.md) by Webcampak (who modified what, when), those logs are available in a dedicated section of the interface.
+All Webcampak actions are logged, we strongly encourage users to consult those logs while the system is configured to learn more about all specificities of the capture process.
 Various metrics are also captured and those logs will contains details such as individual actions processing time, picture date, picture size, entire processing time, etc...

 ### Capture